PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 loop, surrounding calls, guard, dependency, public API, or TensorFlow behavior.
 Keep all results unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Squeeze/Reshape identity result retention implementation checkpoint

+The three raw lowerer expressions now retain their unchanged two-key results as `_layout_pass_set_1_squeeze_reshape_identity_stats`, `_core_cleanup_squeeze_reshape_identity_stats`, and `_layout_pass_set_2_squeeze_reshape_identity_stats`.
+All three targets remain unconsumed and observation-only.
+The identity-only Singleton selection and the unary-enabled attention selection are unchanged.

+No result schema, pass selection or order, preflight, transaction boundary, rewrite cap, argument, live LayoutState/diagnostics route, normalization loop, surrounding production call, guard, dependency, public API, or TensorFlow boundary changed.

+The initial focused implementation gate reported `366 passed, 1 failed`: the final-attention suffix test still required the cleanup predecessor to be an `ast.Expr`.
+It now accepts either direct-call statement form and continues to assert the exact cleanup call and suffix boundary.
+This was a stale structural contract, not a production regression.

+Implementation validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed in 0.54s`
+- both cleanup policies, three direct boundaries, attention/Singleton nested selections, InstanceNorm and suffix orchestration, architecture, and pass-efficiency coverage: `367 passed in 18.11s`
+- branch-changed broad suite: `1617 passed in 29.27s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, and orchestration checks; this observation-only assignment does not claim a new model-corpus run.
+At resume, inventory the next discarded direct pass result and all of its nested or consumed forms before selecting another boundary.
+Commit and push only; do not create, reopen, or update a pull request.